In this Article

 - Lemongrass can cause skeletal abnormalities.

-- It could cause stillbirth.
+- It could result in stillbirth.

-Effect on Mother
+Effects on the Mother

 - Lemongrass has long been used in herbal medicine to bring on menstruation.
 In large quantities, it could induce the rupture of the foetal membrane, causing a miscarriage.

-Risk of Using Lemongrass Oil
+Risks of Using Lemongrass Oil